 •Follow 595 to the end; then follow the Port Everglades signs.

 Located on the southeastern Florida coast, Ft.
 Lauderdale is home to Port Everglades, one of the largest cruise terminals in the world.
-A hub for both international trade and cruise departures, Port Everglades is, in fact, the second busiest cruise port in the world and is home to the world’s largest passenger ship, Royal Caribbean’s Oasis of the Seas & Allure of the Seas.
+A hub for both international trade and cruise departures, Port Everglades is, in fact, the second busiest cruise port in the world.
 12 cruise lines consider this Fort Lauderdale port their home – a larger amount than most other cruise terminals in the world.

 Aside from being a hub for cruise departures, Port Everglades is within traveling distance of two major airports.
 Fort Lauderdale-Hollywood International Airport is just 10 miles away, while Miami International Airport is 30 miles down the road and offers connecting shuttle service.
 For those driving, the port offers security-controlled parking garages.

 Ft.
 Lauderdale is the gateway to multiple days of exploring the Caribbean and South America.
 Ships departing travel off to the Bahamas and the Caribbean, the Panama Canal, South America, or even Europe.

 For a longer excursion, one of balmy weather and introduction to multiple cultures along the perimeter of a continent, consider a transatlantic or South American cruise from Fort Lauderdale.